Hungary country brief

 Hungary is a member of the Visegrad Four, with Poland, the Czech Republic and the Slovak Republic.
 This is an unofficial grouping of the four Central European countries which aims to promote closer cooperation between the four countries, all relatively new members of the European Union.

-Hungary is one of the more developed market economies amongst the new EU member states in Central and Eastern Europe, with the private sector accounting for approximately 80 per cent of GDP.
+Hungary is one of the more developed market economies amongst the new EU member states in Central and Eastern Europe, with the private sector accounting for more than 80 per cent of GDP.
 The economy has been extensively liberalised through privatisation, foreign investment and the introduction of comprehensive commercial laws.
 Key reasons why foreign investors choose Hungary are the quality of its workforce, its excellent infrastructure, its central geographic location and relatively low costs.
 In recent years, Hungary's heavy taxation regime and the absence of essential administrative reforms have significantly impacted on its business environment, although it still remains a major recipient of foreign direct investment.

-The Hungarian economy is closely tied to the fortunes of the leading Eurozone economies, especially Germany.
+The Hungarian economy is closely tied to the fortunes of the leading eurozone economies, especially Germany.
 About three quarters of Hungary's exports go to EU countries, primarily Germany, Austria, France and Italy.
 Russia is also an important trading partner, supplying most of Hungary's natural gas needs and other energy and mineral resources.

 Hungary and Australia enjoy friendly, co-operative relations with strong people to people links flowing from the large numbers of Hungarians who migrated to Australia in the twentieth century, especially following the 1956 Uprising against the Soviet occupation of Hungary.
 At the time of the 2011 Census, there were 69,160 people in Australia of Hungarian ancestry.